Forsee41/dotfiles/README.md

 ![workspace screen](screens/workspace.png)

-Use GNU stow to make the symlinks
+Use GNU stow to make symlinks

 Used soft: